-Dynamic control: This paper has focused on deterministic ("fluid") analysis.
+Dynamic Control.
+This paper has focused on deterministic ("fluid") analysis.
 The study of the dynamic control of networks with simultaneous collaboration is a promising direction for future research.
-Human operated services impose certain constraints on the dynamic control-resources cannot be split and preemption if often undesirable or plainly infeasible.
+Human operated services impose certain constraints on the dynamic control-resources cannot be split and preemption is often undesirable or plainly infeasible.

-The maximization of throughput in non-splitting, non-preemptive settings is studied by Dai and Lin (2005), Jiang and Walrand (2010, Chapter 6) and Tassiulas and Ephremides (1992).
+The maximization of throughput in nonsplitting, nonpreemptive settings is studied by Dai and Lin (2005), Jiang and Walrand (2010, Chap.
+6) and Tassiulas and Ephremides (1992).
 In our terminology those articles take unavoidable idleness as given and are concerned with designing dynamic policies that achieve the throughput predicted by the SPPC.
-More refined objectives for collaborative networks - such as minimizing queue-holding costs - are mostly unexplored.
-With such studies in mind, an important observation to be made is that non-splitting, non-preemptive collaborative networks introduce a fundamental tradeoff between achieving high throughput (resource utilization or "efficiency") versus controlling queue lengths.
+More refined objectives for collaborative networks-such as minimizing queue-holding costs-are mostly unexplored.
+With such studies in mind, an important observation to be made is that nonsplitting, nonpreemptive collaborative networks introduce a fundamental trade-off between achieving high throughput (resource utilization or "efficiency") versus controlling queue lengths.

-This tradeoff is best understood by first taking a step back and away from collaborative networks to consider a basic two-class single server M/G/1 queue.
-It is well known that the so-called $c\mu$ rule is optimal here towards minimizing long-run average linear holding costs.
-Under this rule, whenever the server becomes available it serves a customer from the non-empty queue with the highest value of $c_i\mu_i$.
+This trade-off is best understood by first taking a step back and away from collaborative networks to consider a basic two-class single server M/G/1 queue.
+It is well known that the so-called $c\mu$ rule is optimal here toward minimizing long-run average linear holding costs.
+Under this rule, whenever the server becomes available it serves a customer from the nonempty queue with the highest value of $c_i\mu_i$.
 Suppose, however, that switching between classes requires a setup time.
 That is, after completing a service of a class-1 customer, if the server wishes to serve a class-2 customer it cannot do so immediately but only after some setup time has elapsed (the server, can, however, immediately serve another class-1 customer).
 Frequent changeovers will allow the controller to keep the expensive queue short but lead to a capacity loss.
 Infrequent changeovers eliminate some of the capacity waste but at the expense of longer queues of the expensive class; this model has been studied in Reiman and Wein (1998).

-Returning to collaborative networks, we observe that the changeovers (setups) arise here endogenously.
-In our BC network, consider a time at which both resources are working on their individual tasks (resource 1 in activity a^2 and resource 2 in activity a^3) and the controller wishes to move them to work on the collaborative activity a^1 .
+Returning to collaborative networks, we observe that changeovers (setups) arise here endogenously.
+In our BC network, consider a time at which both resources are working on their individual tasks (resource 1 in activity a2 and resource 2 in activity a3) and the controller wishes to move them to work on the collaborative activity a1.
 If, for example, resource 1 completes his current processing first, it will have to wait until resource 2 completes its current job.
 This introduces a synchronization idleness that is unavoidable with random service times and that is the analogue of the exogenous setup time in the single-server example above.

-This tradeoff between utilization and queue length presents an interesting further object of study.
+This trade-off between utilization and queue length presents an interesting further object of study.

-Decentralized control - setting the incentives right: The dynamic control of queueing networks typically assumes a central controller that can allocate resources to activities in real time.
+Decentralized Control-Setting the Incentives Right.
+The dynamic control of queueing networks typically assumes a central controller that can allocate resources to activities in real time.
 The controller can guarantee that resources are "at the right place at the right time" to perform collaborative activities.
-In various human-operated services (health-care being a primary example here as well) resources have "discretion" or degrees of freedom in choosing jobs for processing.
-Each of the "players" has its own objectives and the aggregation of what may be individually-optimal action may lead to overall sub-optimal performance.
-The BC network again offers a case in point - in the introduction we have shown that letting the resources prioritize their individual task leads to significant capacity loss.
+In various humanoperated services (healthcare being a primary example here as well) resources have "discretion" or degrees of freedom in choosing jobs for processing.
+Each of the "players" has its own objectives, and the aggregation of what may be individually optimal action may lead to overall suboptimal performance.
+The BC network again offers a case in point-in the introduction we have shown that letting the resources prioritize their individual task leads to significant capacity loss.
 Yet, it seems clear that one can find individual objective (utility) functions that would render such a prioritization scheme the individually rational thing to do.